Guillermo Stábile: Managerial career

 Stábile had received his first taste of managing, way back in the 1931–32 season at Genoa, long before he retired from playing.
 Here he spent the aforementioned season as a co-manager, alongside Luigi Burlando.

 After a year at Red Star Paris, he became player-manager for the club; this included the season in which they were promoted from Ligue 2.
 Stábile left the French club, to coach the Argentina national team.
 He began his spell in 1939.

 Stábile coached Argentina to six South American Championship trophies: in 1941, 1945, 1946, 1947, 1955 and 1957.
-After the first round exit at the 1958 World Cup, where Argentina lost the last of its three matches with 1–6 to Czechoslovakia, his time with the national side came to a halt.
+After the first round exit at the 1958 World Cup (the first worldwide competition Argentina took part in in 24 years), where Argentina lost the last of its three matches with 1–6 to Czechoslovakia, his time with the national side came to a halt.
 He was called back to the helm of Argentina in 1960 and he led Argentina in the third and last edition of the Panamerican Football Championship, which took place in Costa Rica.

 With the Argentina national side, as a coach (just as he had as a player) Stábile, set records; he coached the national team in 123 official matches gaining 83 victories, making him one of the few coaches with more than 100 international matches in charge.

 While managing the national side, he also had spells coaching three other clubs, first the club where he began his career, Huracán and then later Ferro and Racing Club.
 He led Racing to three consecutive championships between 1949 and 1951.

 Stábile retired from management in 1960 to take up the role of director of the Argentina national school of football managing, a post he held, until his death in 1966.